 Quick and easy green chicken enchilada casserole is perfect for a weeknight dinner!
 A creamy chicken filling is layered with tortillas, sauce and cheese for a simple way to enjoy enchiladas without any rolling!

 Feeds A Crowd With Leftovers!

-Sometimes there just isn’t time to fill and roll up flour tortillas, and since I’ve made a chicken enchilada casserole using red enchilada sauce before, I thought it was time to turn green chile chicken enchiladas into a casserole shortcut too!
+Sometimes there just isn’t time to fill and roll up flour tortillas, and since my family loves Mexican recipes for dinner I thought it was time to turn green chile chicken enchiladas into a casserole!

 Layered green chile chicken enchilada casserole has the same fillings and flavors as traditional enchiladas using corn tortillas instead.
-Casseroles have always been a comforting and wholesome way to serve a crowd, and what a perfect time-saving way to prepare for the week ahead.
+It’s a great way serve a crowd and can even be made ahead.
 We even make this enchilada breakfast casserole busy for mornings!

 Why This Recipe Works

 - Delicious.
 Even better than your favorite Mexican restaurant, the flavors are unparalleled.
 You’re going to want to make this every week!

 - Freezer-friendly.
 Make two and pop one in the freezer, deliver to a neighbor in need, or have lots for the week ahead.